Practical guide for teams migrating from Explo, comparing five embedded analytics alternatives by features, pricing, migration effort, and use cases.

 Feature | Reveal | Explo |

-Pricing predictability | ✅ Flat-rate, fixed pricing emphasis. | ⚠️ Explo pricing is tiered and typically via demo. |
+Pricing predictability | Flat-rate, fixed pricing emphasis. | Pricing was tiered and typically via demo. |

-SDK & developer focus | ✅ SDK-first approach for tighter UX control. | ✅ Developer-friendly but more product-facing templates. |
+SDK and developer focus | SDK-first approach for tighter UX control. | Developer-friendly but more product-facing templates. |

-Deployment | ✅ Cloud and on-prem options | ✅ Strong cloud-first approach for product teams. |
+Deployment | Cloud and on-prem options. | Strong cloud-first approach for product teams. |

-How to Choose the Right One For Your Team
+How to Choose the Right One for Your Team

 Choosing an alternative to Explo is about fit.
 The right product depends on four practical axes.